-The action of inflammation helps the body protect itself when reacting to disease or illness.
-Few may associate it with bodily injury such as an ankle sprain.
+Helps the body protect itself when reacting to disease or illness.
+Few may associate it with a bodily injury such as an ankle sprain.
 But a recent study takes a look at how the brain incurs inflammation and evidence suggesting this action could be connected to severe forms of depression.
-While inflammation is the body’s natural ability to begin the healing process in certain situations, too much could prove to be harmful.
+While inflammation is the body’s natural ability to begin the healing process in certain situations, too much brain inflammation could prove to be harmful.

-The PET scan detected an increase in inflammation activity in the brains of depressed participants.
-The activity was considered severe in individuals with severe depression.
+Brain inflammation MRI – The PET scan detected an increase in inflammation activity in the brains of depressed participants.
+The activity was considered severe in individuals with severe brain inflammation depression.
 Those with clinical depression saw a 30 % increase in inflammation.
 There have been studies conducted to learn more about inflammation and if it contributes to major depression or is it a consequence.
 An example includes a study conducted in 2012 at Duke University Medical Center.
 It reviewed a number of depressive episodes experienced by study participants.
-It was documented their blood produces a special protein, called C-reactive, when inflammation levels rose.
+It was documented their blood produces a special protein, called C-reactive when inflammation levels rose.
 Researchers from Duke believe inflammation arises from depression symptoms.

-Since conducting such a testing, a question raises another concern: Should treatment for depression include inflammation?
+Brain inflammation medication – Since conducting such testing, a question raises another concern: Should treatment for depression include inflammation?
 Medical experts believe findings from tests conducted could open new opportunities to improve or develop new treatment options for depression patients.
-The studies have provided another perspective on new areas to target.
+Brain inflammation symptoms – The studies have provided another perspective on new areas to target.
 Treatment options could work to repair or reverse brain inflammation to ease symptoms.